 Following this method freezes diced or sliced cucumbers without the pieces sticking together, too.
 This means you get to use whatever amount of cucumbers you need at a time, and it making them easier to puree in blended recipes, too.

-🎉 However, there are many ways to enjoy your frozen cucumbers!
-I love to use frozen cucumbers as well as strawberries, ginger, oranges, bell peppers, and pineapple in smoothies, soups, infused water, and more.
+👉 There are many ways to enjoy your frozen cucumbers!
+Use frozen cucumbers (like frozen garlic, strawberries, ginger, oranges, bell peppers, and pineapple) in place of fresh in smoothies, soups, infused water, and more!

 🔪 What You Need

 - Cucumbers.
 You can freeze any type of cucumber, including english cucumbers, mini cucumbers, and garden cucumbers.

 - Parchment paper.
 If you don’t have parchment paper, a suitable substitute is wax paper.
 I do not recommend using foil.

 - Baking Sheet.